Radically positive PhD support

 I currently offer workshops on the following topics:

-• Time and self management for PhDs
+• Time- and self-management for PhDs

 • Preparing effective presentations and posters